Worldline Review

 Recommended For

-Regulated UK/EU iGaming brands.
+- Regulated UK/EU iGaming brands.
 UKGC or MGA-licensed iGaming operators with €5M+ annual processing volume and clean chargeback history.
 These are the only iGaming applications Worldline actively underwrites in 2026.
-The post-scandal compliance posture means even legitimate operators face 6-8 weeks of due diligence, but if you're a household-name brand on a Tier 1 license, Worldline's pan-European acquiring footprint is genuinely useful.
+The post-scandal compliance posture means even legitimate operators face 6-8 weeks of due diligence, but if you are a household-name brand on a Tier 1 license, Worldline's pan-European acquiring footprint is a real asset.

-Pan-European retail.
+- Pan-European retail.
 Banks and PSPs wanting to add USDC settlement without holding crypto.
-Through the Circle Payments Network (CPN) Managed Payments partnership announced in 2025, Worldline customers can settle in USDC while continuing to operate in fiat.
-Useful for treasury optimization on cross-border flows.
+Through the Circle Payments Network (CPN) Managed Payments partnership announced in 2025, Worldline customers can settle in USDC while continuing to operate in fiat, which is useful for treasury optimization on cross-border flows.
 No other PSP in this database offers managed stablecoin settlement at this layer.

 Not Recommended For

-Crypto casinos.
+- Crypto casinos.
 Crypto-first casinos.
-Worldline's crypto offering is settlement-side stablecoin tooling for banks and PSPs (Circle CPN).
-There are no on-ramp, no player-facing crypto deposits, no support for BTC/ETH/USDT player payments.
-CoinsPaid, BitPay and NOWPayments cover this segment.
-Worldline does not.
+Worldline's crypto offering is settlement-side stablecoin tooling for banks and PSPs (Circle CPN), with no on-ramp, no player-facing crypto deposits and no support for BTC/ETH/USDT player payments.
+CoinsPaid, BitPay and NOWPayments cover this segment, and Worldline does not.

-Curacao grey-market.
+- Curacao grey-market.
 Operators on Curacao, Anjouan, or other grey-market gambling licenses.
 Compliance review will reject the application.
-Triple-A and CoinsPaid take this profile.
+CoinsPaid and NOWPayments take this profile, since both work with Curacao-licensed operators.
 Worldline will not.

-Operators needing fast onboarding.
+- Operators needing fast onboarding.
 Anyone who needs to be live in two weeks.
-Onboarding runs 4-8 weeks before the scandal — and the post-2025 compliance overhaul has added review layers.
-Stripe activates regulated merchants in days.
-Solidgate quotes 2-3 weeks for iGaming.
-Worldline measures in months.
+Onboarding ran 4-8 weeks before the scandal, and the post-2025 compliance overhaul has added review layers.
+Stripe activates regulated merchants in days, and AstroPay integrates iGaming operators in 1-2 weeks, while Worldline measures in months.

 Geographic Coverage